Loneliness: The Good, the Bad, and the Beautiful-Moonbow

 Loneliness: The Good, the Bad, and the Beautiful

-Let’s be honest — loneliness gets a bad rap.
-We’re wired for connection, and in a world that constantly reminds us to stay busy, social, and “plugged in,” the idea of being alone can feel like failure.
+Let’s be honest.
+Loneliness gets a bad rap.
+We are wired for connection, and in a world that constantly reminds us to stay busy, social, and plugged in, the idea of being alone can feel like failure.
 But loneliness, like most big feelings, has layers.
 It can hurt, yes.
 But it can also heal.
-It can isolate — and it can illuminate.
+It can isolate, and it can illuminate.

 This is the good, the bad, and the ugly of loneliness.
 And maybe, if you sit with it long enough, even the beautiful.